mosmz95/Insutrial_IoT_FiwareStack_with_DDS/readme.md

 In a nutshell, it is demonstrated that messages in  the DDS format are translated into the NGSI-LD format and can be displayed on the dashboard,i.e., the interoperability between NGSI-LD and DDS protocols.

 ### Eprosima FastDDS
 Eprosima FastDDS is the implementation of DDS (Data Distribution Service) standard.
 FastDDS is the default middleware of ROS2 framework for data communication.
-AS part of ARISE-all-in-one-middleware toolset, Eprosima developed the [DDS Enabler](https://github.com/eProsima/DDS-Enabler) which maps DDS messages into the NGSI-LD format.
+As part of ARISE-all-in-one-middleware toolset, Eprosima developed the [DDS Enabler](https://github.com/eProsima/DDS-Enabler) which maps DDS messages into the NGSI-LD format.
 ### FIWARE stack

 In context-driven systems, it is important to track how data changes over time.
 Withing the FIWARE stack, there are two approaches to track data: